Xuefeng-Zhu/SheetSQL/README.md

+## Overview
 The SQL implementation is based on Google sheet by storing data directly on Google Sheet.

+##Feature
 It surpports following SQL statement
-1: CREATE TABLE
+1. CREATE TABLE
-2: DROP TABLE
+2. DROP TABLE
-3: ALTER TABLE
+3. ALTER TABLE
-4: INSERT INTO
+4. INSERT INTO
-5: DELETE FROM
+5. DELETE FROM
-6: UPDATE statements.
+6. UPDATE statements.
-7: SELECT
+7. SELECT

-In the Select, it support
+In the **Select**, it support
-1: Math operation, like -,+,/.
+1. Math operation, like -,+,/.
-2: Aggregate Function, like MAX, MIN, COUNT, AVG, SUM
+2. Aggregate Function, like MAX, MIN, COUNT, AVG, SUM
-3: DISTINCT *, DISTINCT column
+3. DISTINCT *, DISTINCT column
-4: FROM
+4. FROM
-5: JOIN, LEFT JOIN, RIGHT JOIN, ON
+5. JOIN, LEFT JOIN, RIGHT JOIN, ON
-6: UNION
+6. UNION
-7: WHERE, AND, OR, IN, LIKE, IS NULL, IS NOT NULL
+7. WHERE, AND, OR, IN, LIKE, IS NULL, IS NOT NULL
-8: GROUP BY
+8. GROUP BY
-9: HAVING
+9. HAVING
-10: ORDER BY
+10. ORDER BY
-11: LIMIT
+11. LIMIT

 A long example can be
 SELECT DISTINCT a+1, b, MIN(c) FROM table1 JOIN table 2 WHERE (a = 1 AND b  LIKE  '%dads') OR c IN  (SELECT c FROM table4) GROUP BY a,b HAVING AVG(c) > 5 AND MAX(c) < 10 ORDER BY a DESC LIMIT 20  UNION SELECT a+1, b, MIN(c) FROM table 3 GROUP BY a,b